kevin-chalmers/set08103/lectures/lecture07/README.md

 ### Step 3: Integrate Code Deployment into the Deployment Pipeline

-Ensure packages created during continuous integration are suitable for deployment.
+First, we must ensure packages created during continuous integration are suitable for deployment.
+Then we provide a push-button, self-service deployment to the developers.

-Show readiness of production environments at a glance.

-Provide push-button, self-service deployment.

-Record automatically which commands were run when, where, and by who.

-Run smoke test on deployment machine to ensure everything is correct.

-Provide fast-feedback so developers know if deploy was successful.
+Self-service deployments like this requires more information to development and operations.
+We need to show the readiness of production environments at a glance.
+For audit reasons, we need to record automatically which commands were run when, where, and by who.
+Also, we need to run smoke tests on the deployment machine to ensure everything is correct.
+All of these provide fast-feedback so developers know if a deploy was successful.

 ### Step 4: Decouple Deployments from Releases

-Deployment is the installation of a specified version of the software.

-Release is a feature (or set of features) made available.
+Deployments and releases have different motivations.
+A deployment is the installation of a specified version of the software.
+It can be continuously done to ensure software is of the highest quality.
+A release is a feature (or set of features) made available to the customer.
+It requires deployment, but is normally defined via marketing or sales agreements with customers.

+There are different manners to release software: environment-based and application-based.

 #### Environment-based Release Patterns

+We can run two sets of servers, called **the Blue-green deployment pattern**:

 ![Blue-Green Deployment Pattern](img/blue-green.png)

-Database can follow blue-green, or decouple database from application change.
+Our databases can also follow blue-green deployment, or we can decouple database changes from application changes.

-Deploy to internal, then sub-set of users, then full-deployment (Canary Pattern)
+We can also use the **Canary Pattern** where we deploy first to internal customers, then a sub-set of external customers, then finally full-deployment.
+If any point goes wrong, we roll-back.

 #### Application-based  Release Patterns

-Feature toggles.

-Dark launches.
+There are two methods to release an application then test and activate features over time.
+First we can use [**Feature Toggles**](https://en.wikipedia.org/wiki/Feature_toggle).
+A feature toggle simply allows us to switch off features in a deployed application, for example via a compiler flag.

+**Dark launches** are similar, but allow developers and testers to experiment with the code while it is hidden from the customer.

 ## Architecture